rebekahcallkacz/python-challenge/README.md

 Description
 ---------------
-The purpose of this program is to analyze large datasets that are stored in Excel files in a descriptive manner.
+The purpose of this program is to analyze large datasets that are stored in Excel files.

 ### PyBank
 This script analyzes profits and losses per month.